Batch payment processing

 Automated batch payment processing follows a standard progression of steps:

-Invoices are received and approved
+Invoices are received and approved.

 An AP automation platform creates a batch to consolidate many payments into one.

-To ensure this process runs smoothly, accounts payable staff must work on digitizing as many of their routine steps and automating them.
 Medius provides tools that address every step of the invoice-to-pay workflow.

 Manual vs. automated batch payment processing